astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type : float*,
    *default: None*,
-   additional kernel to be convolved with PSF, it could be a scalar (FWHM in arcsec) for a round kernel or a list of three values [FWHM_asec_max, FWHM_asec_min, angle_rad]
+   additional kernel to be convolved with PSF, it could be a scalar (FWHM in mas) for a round kernel or a list of three values [FWHM_mas_max, FWHM_mas_min, angle_rad]

 [atmosphere]
 ^^^^^^^^^^^^